-The majority of ILP volunteers members of the church of Jesus Christ of Latter-Day Saints and we get many questions about how to go to church or see the temple during their semester abroad.
-If you're a member of the church and volunteering with us, you'll likely meet friends in your ILP group to go to church with you, and to travel with if you want to visit and temple on your semester in Costa Rica.
+Many ILP volunteers members of The church of Jesus Christ of Latter-Day Saints and we get many questions about how to go to church or see the temple during their semester abroad.
+If you're a member of the church and volunteering with us, you'll likely meet friends in your ILP group to go to church with you, and to travel with if you want to visit the temple on your semester in Costa Rica.

-Pst: Love the idea of volunteering abroad with people who share your standards?
-Check out this guide all about volunteering in Costa Rica.
+Love the idea of volunteering abroad with people who share your standards?
+Check out this guide all about volunteering in Costa Rica

 How To Get To The San Jose, CR Temple

 - Get an Uber